sendgrid/docs/content/docs/ui/sending-email/getting-started-with-automation.md

 <call-out>

-Email Testing is currently in closed beta and available to a limited number of Automation participants.
+Email Testing is currently in closed beta and available to a limited number of participants.
+Participants are given three testing credits per month, with additional credits coming soon!
 If you’re interested in participating, please email email_automation@sendgrid.com.

 </call-out>